achynaliev/FundingCircle/README.md

 Hi there,

-To run this code please follow step below
+To run this code please follow steps below
 1. clone this repo
 2. cd into repo
 3. run 'bundle install'